 If you are after the most optimal results, bake the breasts to 160F instead of 165F.
 As I mentioned in my How To Bake Chicken Breast post, my experiments showed that internal meat temperature keeps rising by about degrees during the 5 minute rest period.
 This will ensure that the meat is safe to eat and is optimally tender and juicy.

 I use the ThermoWorks BBQ thermometer with professional Type K thermocouple probes.
-I chose it specifically because I can use high heat probes that won’t burn out easily when exposed to high temperatures during grilling or smoking, which I do a lot of.
+I chose it specifically because of the high heat probes that won’t burn out easily when exposed to high temperatures during grilling or smoking, which I do a lot of.
 These thermometers are fairly expensive and an overkill for oven cooking.
 For cooking in a kitchen oven, a regular BBQ thermometer like the very good and the very popular ThermoPro TP08 will work perfectly well and should last a very long time with proper care.

 ThermoPro TP08 has two probes, one of the food and the other one is for monitoring oven/grill/smoker temperature.
 The second probe may not seem like a big deal for the kitchen oven, but it can be very helpful if the thermostat in your oven is not working properly and the actual temperature differs from the set temperature.